 This regulatory action determination is based on the fact that there will be minimal impact to routine navigation because the anchorage area would not restrict traffic.
 The anchorage is located well outside of the established navigation channel.
 Vessels would still be able to maneuver in, around, and through the anchorage.

 B. Impact on Small Entities

-While some owners or operators of vessels intending to transit the anchorage may be small entities, for the reasons stated in section IV.A above, this proposed rule would not have a significant economic impact on any vessel owner or operator.
+While some owners or operators of vessels intending to transit the anchorage may be small entities, for the reasons stated in section V.A above, this rule would not have a significant economic impact on any vessel owner or operator.

 C. Collection of Information

 This rule will not call for a new collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).